kleslie33/Cybersecurity-Portfolio/README.md

 🧪 **Ongoing Learning & Labs/Projects**

+🔧 These virtual machines allow me to safely build, break, and restore systems—mirroring real-world environments used in IT support and cybersecurity operations.

 | **Category**       | **Module Title**                        | **Completion %** | **Focus Area**         |
 | ------------------ | --------------------------------------- | ---------------- | ---------------------- |
 | Fundamentals       | Introduction to Information Security    | 100%             | General (InfoSec)      |